 12. Live Plants

-As mentioned previously, Black Rock Desert is uninhabitable for the other 51 weeks of the year.
+As mentioned previously, the Black Rock Desert is uninhabitable for the other 51 weeks of the year.
 Plants really don’t want to live here.
 Not only is it unfair to the plant to bring it to a dry, desolate desert, but it also has the potential to create a ton of MOOP.
-Leaves, dirt, petals, all fall off of the plants and blow around the playa, all of which will need to be picked up by you and others.
+Leaves, dirt, and petals, all fall off of the plants and blow around the playa, all of which will need to be picked up by you and others.